 Decision to start immunomodulator therapy for patients with ulcerative colitis will be made by gastroenterologist, typically if:

-- More than 1 course of steroids in any 2 year period
+- More than one course of steroids in any 2 year period

 - Following any severe attack requiring IV steroids